JessyDL/async/readme.md

 If the previous task returns a variant, it will check the index to decide which task to invoke.

 **parallel**
 The parallel algorithm allows task to run concurrently as they do not depend on eachother.
-The return value with either be a std::tuple or std::array depending on if all return values are the same or not.
+The return value with either be a `std::tuple` or `std::array` depending on if all return values are the same or not.

 **parallel_n**
 The parallel_n algorithm allows for a single task to be ran N times, this value can both be decided at compile time as well as runtime.
 The return value depends on if the N count is know at compile time, or known as a runtime value.
-When known at compile time it will return a std::array<result_type, N>, otherwise it will return a std::vector<result_type>.
+When known at compile time it will return a `std::array<result_type, N>`, otherwise it will return a `std::vector<result_type>`.

 **into**
 The into algorithm is a wrapper around `then(parallel(tasks...), final_task);`.

 **compute**
 Accepts any form of invocable, and will compute the results.
 Depending on the `async::execution` value, this will block or return a `std::future` of the result type.

+**execute**
+The first parameter to execute is one that satisfies the requirements for a `scheduler`-like object.
+See previous section (*customization points*) for what that entails.
+The remainder is similar to the `compute(...)` function, and behaves similarly with exception that it always returns an `std::future`.

 ## Examples